Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Lorenz'96 Multiscale system

-Overall, EKS5400 and GBOED200 outperformed all other methods with respect to AE and score for calibration of the Lorenz '96 system.
-Most methods successfully estimated parameter $h$ with a higher accuracy compared to parameters $F, c$ and $b$ (Figure \ref{fig:rmsescoreBoxplots} A).
-The largest variability in performance was exhibited in parameter $c$, with AEs reaching values as high as 20 for some methods (Figure \ref{fig:rmsescoreBoxplots} A).
-LHS-based methods consistently underperformed in terms of both accuracy and UQ, emphasizing the limitations of relying solely on prior-based sampling without incorporating a calibration step (Figures \ref{fig:rmsescoreBoxplots} A and B).
+\paragraph{Results} All methods except BOED- and LHS-based approaches yielded reasonably accurate point estimates of all parameters (Figure \ref{fig:rmsescoreBoxplots}A) and provided a good balance between accuracy and uncertainty quantification (Figure \ref{fig:rmsescoreBoxplots}B).
+LHS-based methods, in particular, consistently underperformed in terms of both accuracy and UQ, emphasizing the limitations of relying solely on prior-based sampling without incorporating a data-informed calibration step (Figure \ref{fig:rmsescoreBoxplots} A and B).

 Pairwise comparisons of estimated marginal means of AE (averaged over all parameters) from the linear AE model (Eq. \ref{eq:LinearModels}) revealed notable performance trends.
 LHS-based methods (LHS200, LHS1000) and BOED200 performed significantly worse than all other methods (Table \ref{tab:betterthanRMSEScore}, Figure \ref{fig:rmsemodel}).
-EKS5400 and GBOED200 outperformed six other methods including BOED200, BOED1000, CES200, EKS200, LHS200, and LHS1000 (Figure \ref{fig:rmsemodel}, Table \ref{tab:betterthanRMSEScore}).
-CES5400 and GBOED1000 also performed well but did not significantly outperform EKS200 (Table \ref{tab:betterthanRMSEScore}).
+CES5400, EKS5400, and GBOED1000 formed a top-performing group, each significantly outperforming BOED200, BOED1000, EKS200, LHS200, and LHS1000 (Figure \ref{fig:rmsemodel}, Table \ref{tab:betterthanRMSEScore}).
+HM methods also performed reasonably well; both HM200 and HM1000 performed similarly and achieved significantly lower AEs than BOED and LHS methods.

-As suggested by the convergence analysis, the effect of increasing model evaluations varied by method.
-For CES and EKS, mean AEs decreased by approximately 50\% from 200 to 5400 evaluations, and these differences were statistically significant (Table SM1), Figure \ref{fig:rmsemodel}).
-Similarly, BOED1000 achieved a 50\% reduction in mean AE compared to BOED200, although this difference was not significant.
-In contrast, increasing model evaluations for HM and GBOED had little effect on AEs.
-Interestingly, GBOED200 achieved a slightly lower mean AE than GBOED1000 (Figure \ref{fig:rmsemodel}), reinforcing our earlier observation that additional model evaluations do not necessarily improve calibration performance for GBOED.
+The effect of increasing model evaluations varied by method.
+For EKS, mean AE decreased by approximately 50\% from 200 to 5400 evaluations, and this difference was statistically significant (Table SM1, Figure \ref{fig:rmsemodel}, top panel).
+For BOED and CES, mean AEs decreased with increasing evaluation count (from 0.85 to 0.72 for BOED and from 0.50 to 0.29 for CES), although these reductions were not statistically significant.
+Increasing model evaluations for HM and GBOED resulted in marginal decreases in AEs (Figure \ref{fig:rmsemodel}, top panel).